messersc/talks/markdownintro.md

 	* rmarkdown
     * presentation frameworks handle new slides, images differently
     * efforts: http://commonmark.org/
-* presentations: Powerpoint will give you much more control, e.g. figure placing
+* presentations: Powerpoint/LaTeX will give you much more control, e.g. figure placing

 ---

-## End
+## The End

 This presentation.red[\*]  was written in markdown and rendered using remark.js